-When people refer to website content, they often mean written copy; however, content can be anything on the page — copy, images, video, and more.
-A page without content is a blank page.
+When people refer to website content, they often mean written copy.
+However, content can be anything on the page — copy, images, video, and more.
+A page without content is simply a blank page.

 In the same vein, it’s not just the copy that needs to be optimised for search engine scrutiny — everything needs to be carefully considered, including images.